Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the list of Austin summer tourist destinations, it is impossible not to mention Barton Springs Lake - a green gem located in the heart of the city.
 This is a natural swimming pool formed from underground water in Zilker Park, with water temperature fluctuating around 20 degrees Celsius all year round, especially ideal for cooling off on hot Texas summer days.

-Lake Barton Springs is not only attractive because of its clear blue water and cool air, but also because of its spacious, clean space surrounded by green grass and shady old trees.
+Barton Springs Lake is not only attractive for its clear blue water and cool air, but also for its spacious, clean space surrounded by green grass and shady old trees.
 You can relax on the lawn, read a book, picnic or simply immerse yourself in the cool water.
 In the summer, this place becomes a gathering place for both locals and tourists, creating a lively yet relaxing atmosphere.

 2. South Congress Street